Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 - Copy the code and replace it in the UserController.cs file's code.

-- Repeat this process for each empty method in the UserController.cs file until all methods are implemented.

-- Following these steps will allow you to efficiently utilize GitHub Copilot to generate code for each empty method in the UserController.cs file. has context menu
+- Following these steps will allow you to efficiently utilize GitHub Copilot to generate code for each empty method in the UserController.cs file.

 ### Run and test the Application